Environment

 We have brought in a number of initiatives to achieve our medium-term environmental goal at plants and offices, including energy-saving cleanroom operation, setting office air-conditioning at appropriate temperatures, introducing devices that offer superior energy-saving performance and bringing in renewable energy.

 Specifically, we are analyzing hourly and seasonal energy usage trends, usage efficiency and more, and we are identifying buildings, equipment and processes with especially high energy usage levels.
 We are also deliberating and implementing measures for cutting energy usage and for using energy more efficiently.
+Regarding the investments made in fiscal year 2025 to reduce CO₂ emissions, the cost is estimated to be approximately 24,000 yen per ton.
+It is assumed that the effects of these investments will continue for 10 years.

-While we are still reaping the benefits of introducing renewable energy in Japan, the U.S. and China in fiscal year 2024, the amount of power being consumed in sites which do not use renewable energy is rising, and the CO₂*¹ emitted by our energy sources1 was 34 kilotons (a 7.6% increase year-on-year).
-Our power consumption was 436 GWh (an 8% increase year on year) due to the launch of operations in a new building and an increase in the amount of energy used by product development evaluation.
+While we are still reaping the benefits of introducing renewable energy in Japan, the U.S. and China in fiscal year 2025, the amount of power being consumed in sites which do not use renewable energy is rising, and the CO₂*¹ emitted by our energy sources1 was 38 kilotons (a 19% increase year-on-year).
+Our power consumption was 472 GWh (an 8% increase year on year) due to the launch of operations in a new building and an increase in the amount of energy used by product development evaluation.

 The emission coefficient for power consumption in Japan in fiscal year 2023 uses the post-adjustment emission coefficient on a per-electricity supplier basis, while the emission coefficients for power consumption overseas uses the emission coefficients in Emissions Factors 2019 edition issued by the International Energy Agency (IEA).